yasifipo/yasifipo/README.md

   *  ~~ is used for vertical separator
 *  theme:(optional) use a specific reveal.js theme.
 If not set, will use global config REVEAL_DEFAULT_THEME
 *  redirect (str or tab) : urls redirected to url by 301 redirection
+*  page: optional, prez is displayed as a page, not with reveal presentation mode

 ## page file
 *  url: mandatory, url of page